Envira Gallery Blog

 Digital Photography Tips, Tutorials and Resources

-• Easiest Ways to Add a Border in Photoshop
+How to Add a Border in Photoshop: Easy Step-by-Step Methods

 Types of Borders in Photoshop

-Solid borders come in traditional square and rectangle shapes, but they can also be manipulated to feature rounded corners for a less geometric look.
+Solid borders have straight lines that go around each side of your photo.
+They come in traditional square and rectangle shapes but can be manipulated to feature rounded corners for a less geometric look.
 Rounded corners look great on all kinds of photos!

 Easiest Ways to Add a Border in Photoshop